rococode/userChrome/README.md

-# rococo firefox
+## rococo's firefox

 My personal `chrome\` folder for Firefox!
 Contains some custom styles I've written to make Firefox prettier.

 ## Installation

-If you'd like to use my style, go to your Firefox profile folder.
-You can get the URL by navigating to `about:profiles` and opening the `Root Directory` folder.
+If you'd like to use my style, first go to your Firefox profile folder.

+You can get the location of your profile by navigating to `about:profiles` and opening the `Root Directory` folder.

-Once in the profile folder, clone this repository with `git clone https://github.com/rococode/userChrome.git` or `git clone git@github.com:rococode/userChrome.git`.
+Once in the profile folder, clone this repository with `git clone https://github.com/rococode/userChrome.git`.

+(You can also just download this repo as a .zip and copy the files over.)

 Rename the cloned folder from `userChrome` to `chrome`.
-Restart Firefox and it should be ready!
+Restart Firefox and it should be set up!

 ## Changes